 - It only tests for antibodies (Type III), which means they are missing all cell-mediated (Type IV) reactions.
 Many chronic conditions are linked with Type IV reactions.
 Unless you only have IgG responses (unlikely), these tests will miss some major sensitivities that could be key to your recovery.

-- The second major flaw is that just because a food tests positive for antibodies like IgG doesn’t mean you have an immune reaction to it.
+- Just because a food tests positive for antibodies like IgG doesn’t mean you have an bad immune reaction to it.
 Research shows that IgG is likely a marker of tolerance as well as intolerance.
 So testing IgG alone is ineffective.
-These tests are made slightly more effective by adding in things like IgG4 or compliment, but the first flaw still remains.
+Some companies reduce this weakness by testing components like IgG4 or compliment, but the first flaw still remains.

 What is the Evidence for IgG Tests?